Hello there!

 It contains different packages with different files for anything you want to do.
 It can contain activity classes, utility classes for some functions that you want to reuse in the project again and again, for implementing data classes to store data, and basically anything that isn’t related to the user interface.

-• The drawable folder should contain vector graphics that can be shown on the screen.
+folder should contain vector graphics that can be shown on the screen. - The

-• The layout folder is the place where the screens are actually placed.
-It should contain the files that implement the user interface for different screens.
+folder is the place where the screens are actually placed.
+It should contain the files that implement the user interface for different screens. - The

-• The mipmap cluster of folders would contain non-scalable image assets.
+cluster of folders would contain non-scalable image assets.
 And if you are assuming that one has to define all the densities by themselves before importing them to Android Studio- then no, you are wrong 😂.
-Android Studio has an inbuilt feature that assists you to convert graphics to different densities.
+Android Studio has an inbuilt feature that assists you to convert graphics to different densities. - The

 FiNaL WoRdS